knative/serving/community/REVIEWING.md

 made within the PR - updating the proposed change as appropriate.

 After a review of the proposed changes, reviewers may either approve or reject the PR.
-To approve they should add a `LGTM` comment to the PR.
-To reject they should add a `NOT LGTM` comment along with a full justification for why they are not in favor of the change.
-If a PR gets a `NOT LGTM` vote then this issue should be discussed among the group to try to resolve their differences.
+To approve they should add an "approved" review to the PR.
+To reject they should add a "request changes" review along with a full justification for why they are not in favor of the change.
+If a PR gets a "request changes" vote then this issue should be discussed among the group to try to resolve their differences.

-Because reviewers are often the first points of contact between new members of the community and can therefore significantly impact the first impression of the Istio community, reviewers are especially important in shaping the community.
+Because reviewers are often the first points of contact between new members of the community and can therefore significantly impact the first impression of the Elafros community, reviewers are especially important in shaping the community.
 Reviewers are highly encouraged to review the [code of conduct](https://github.com/cncf/foundation/blob/master/code-of-conduct.md) and are strongly encouraged to go above and beyond the code of conduct to